-You’ll also need to verify your income prior to filing for bankruptcy.
+You’ll also need to verify your income before filing for Chapter 13 bankruptcy.
 If you own your own business, it’s even more important for you to maintain thorough documentation of your financials both before and during Chapter 13 bankruptcy.

 What if I can’t continue to make all my payments?

-If a situation arises under Chapter 13 in which you’re unable to make all your required monthly payments, you must show that it is the result of a serious income change or a necessary expense.
-Your lawyer must then file a moratorium with the court and creditors, which is subject to approval by the trustee.
+If a situation arises under Chapter 13 in which you’re unable to make all your required monthly payments, you must show that it results from a serious income change or a necessary expense.
+Your lawyer must then file a moratorium with the bankruptcy court and creditors, which is subject to approval by the trustee.

-In most cases, you should be able to get approved for some type of catch-up plan, including lengthening your repayment term if you’re just suffering from a short-term financial setback.
+In most Chapter 13 cases, you should be able to get approved for some type of catch-up plan, including lengthening your repayment term if you’re just suffering from a short-term financial setback.